Chalakudy: Industry, Commerce, and Agriculture

 Once home to several major industries such as Travancore Tanneries, Cochin Potteries, Tram Workshop, Cochin Rubber Works, Cochin Chemicals, Tapioca Products of India, Srinivas Timber Products, and a Plywood Factory, only a handful of industrial establishments exist at Chalakudy today.
 Despite this, Chalakudy ranks among the leading towns in Kerala in terms of quality of life indicators.
-The town also holds the record for having the highest liquor sales in the state.

 In earlier times, the Chalakudy market, then known as Kunnathangadi Chantha, was a major center of trade.
 However, the expansion of road infrastructure led to its decline.
 Efforts to revive the market began with the construction of a new market complex in 1928, and the traditional weekly markets continue to be held on Tuesdays and Fridays.

 For many years, Chalakudy has consistently recorded the highest sales of foreign liquor in Kerala.
-Foreign liquor sales in Chalakudy amounted to ₹63,85,290, over a three day period during Christmas in 2023.
+Foreign liquor sales in Chalakudy amounted to ₹, over a three-day period during Christmas in 2023.
 On 2008 Christmas Eve, Chalakudy again topped the list for liquor sales in the state amounting to ₹78 lakhs.

 Other Industrial Establishments

 Eddy Current Controls

-Chalakudy played a pioneering role in India’s automotive history by developing the country’s first electric car.
+Chalakudy played a pioneering role in India's automotive history by developing the country's first electric car.
 Established in 1971 with about 40 workers, the company was engaged in the production of electrical components such as dynamos and batteries, supplying equipment to the government as well.
 Although operations ceased in 1987 following labor disputes, the company later resumed operations based in Bengaluru, with limited activity continuing in Chalakudy.